 • The agency has a specific written drug policy that authorizes drug testing, establishes procedures for conducting tests, assures confidentiality, and has been submitted to the collective bargaining representative, if any.

 The U.S. Court of Appeals for the 9th Circuit has ruled that a city's preemployment drug testing policy violated the Fourth Amendment of the Constitution when it was applied to an applicant for a non-safety-sensitive position.
 The 9th Circuit--which covers Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, and Washington--held that the city, as an employer, failed to articulate any special need to screen, without suspicion, the applicant for a library page position.
 The court held that the library page position was not a "safety-sensitive" position and, therefore, did not warrant preemployment drug screening without suspicion.
 According to the court, jobs are considered safety-sensitive if they involve work that may pose a great danger to the public, such as the operation of railway cars.
-This ruling, which applies only to government employers, prohibits suspicionless drug testing for positions ...
+This ruling, which applies only to government employers, prohibits suspicionless drug testing for positions that do not have an articulated ...